 We’ve had the most success with Aleen’s acrylic sealer (gloss finish):

-We tried using this sealer on a pair of tie-dye Crocs and sprayed the acrylic sealer evenly.
-Not only did the acrylic sealer dried quickly, but it also made the colors really pop.
+We tried using this sealer on tie-dye Crocs and sprayed it evenly.
+The acrylic sealer dried fast and made the colors brighter.

-Hold the nozzle 8–12 inches (20–30 cm) away from the Crocs and spray both clogs evenly until you form a thick layer over the painted surface.
-Wait 2-3 hours for the Crocs to dry.
+Hold the nozzle 8–12 inches (20–30 cm) away from the Crocs and spray both clogs evenly.

 2. Don’t leave them out in the sun for too long

-Even after coating your Crocs with several layers of protection, it’s a good idea to not leave your Crocs out in the sun.
+Even with protective layers, don’t leave your Crocs in the sun.
 The unique material can shrink or warp in extreme heat.
+If Crocs shrink, the changed shape can make the paint peel off.

-After cleaning them, you should only air dry your Crocs.
-The same can also be said for storing them.
+After cleaning your Crocs, let them air dry.
+Store your Crocs the same way.
 Keep them in a cool, dry place away from direct sunlight.

 A simple 4-tier shoe rack like this one does a great job of keeping your shoes organized.
-Not only is it perfect for small spaces, but they maintain distance between each footwear.
+It’s great for small spaces and keeps distance between shoes.

 3. Contact customer service for a replacement